bertbert72/HomeAssistant_VirginTivo/README.md

 Features are

 + Supports multiple boxes
-+ Configurable list of channels
++ Configurable list of channels (see /resources for a tool to help)
 + Automatically switch to HD version of channel
 + Show current channel
 + Set channel through dropdown